gamesbook/pyprototypr/README.md

 In this case, the
 [ReportLab PDF Toolkit](https://https://docs.reportlab.com/reportlab/userguide/ch1_intro/)
-provides all of the core infrastructure used to do the underlying graphics processing and PDF file creation; __pyprototypr__ is a customised wrapper to simplify common uses and needs around its numerous and extensive capabilities.
+provides all of the core infrastructure used to do the underlying graphics processing and PDF file creation; __pyprototypr__ is effectively a highly customised wrapper to simplify common uses around its existing and extensive capabilities.

 Additional libraries in use include: